Abhishek0697/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am passionate about designing projects that could effectively solve global real-time issues and disruptively innovate the industry by applying Computer Vision, Natural Language Processing, Deep Learning, and Internet of Things.
+I am passionate about designing projects that could effectively solve global real-time issues and disruptively innovate the industry by applying Computer Vision, Natural Language Processing, Deep Learning, and the Internet of Things.

+My Research interest lies in the Multimodal aspect of Machine Learning, where we integrate knowlegde from Vision, Language and Speech modalities.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.